The Wang Innovation Center

 Director of Education Technology Caitlin Fritz is a member of our Technology Team and enjoys assisting with the implementation of new technologies in the classroom and fostering the many opportunities to be creative and innovative in the use of technology.
 Inside the WIC, Ms. Fritz teaches Graphic Design, Video Editing and Learn to Make.

 Integrated Studies & Design Faculty Member Eric Miller is a maker in many forms, including graphic design and woodworking.
 Prior to coming to WRA, he was the owner of ArtHouse Construction & Remodel.
 The father of four boys, he is currently building a timber-framed treehouse.
 You can often find Mr. Miller hard at work in the WIC, imparting wisdom and technical know-how!
-Technical Theater Director Brandon Davies and Registrar Lois Howell are proud members of Team WIC.
+Technical Theater Director Brandon Davies is another proud member of Team WIC.
 Mr. Davies hosts many of his Stagecraft classes inside the workshop side of the WIC to build the impressive sets for our theater performances.
-Mrs. Howell joined sessions of the E-Textiles and Wearables classes to show students the ins and outs of the sewing machine.